 Should you migrate now or wait?
 How can you ensure a smooth transition?
 These are common questions among ECC users.
 To address these questions, you must understand the key differences between SAP ECC and SAP S/4HANA.

-In this article, we explain in detail how the two systems vary in technicality, functionality, database, and other key aspects.
+In this article, we explain the difference between SAP ECC and SAP S4 Hana in detail including how the two systems vary in technicality, functionality, database, and other key aspects.
 By the end, you’ll have a clear understanding of what sets SAP S/4HANA apart from ECC, which should help you plan an efficient migration strategy.

 What is SAP ECC?